 Figure 16.
 Performance diagrams of the Baltic-2 power-ramp forecasts for the 7-day period under the ramp definition of changing over |50 MW| within 6 hours.
 The x-axis is success ratio, the y-axis is probability of detection, the dashed diagonal lines extending from the origin represent bias values, and the blue contours indicate a range of critical success index values.
-A perfect forecast would land on the top right corner of the diagram.
-The top diagram depicts the ensemble means of each participant as purple dots, the results of voting schemes as green triangles, and the 5-organization ensemble mean as a black cross.
-The bottom diagram illustrates the p5 ensemble members as grey dots, the results of voting schemes among the p5 ensemble members as triangles, and the p5 ensemble mean as a black cross.
+A perfect forecast would land on the top-right corner of the diagram.
+The top diagram depicts the ensemble means of each participant as purple dots, the results of voting schemes as green triangles, and the five-organization ensemble mean as a black cross.
+The bottom diagram illustrates the p5 ensemble members as gray dots, the results of voting schemes among the p5 ensemble members as triangles, and the p5 ensemble mean as a black cross.

 Discussions

-In this effort, we designed and hosted a benchmark exercise, and we gathered and analyzed wind-power forecasts.
+In this effort, we designed and hosted a benchmark exercise, and we gathered and analyzed wind power forecasts.
 Through this benchmark, we demonstrated the importance of a rigorous validation process and the need to consider various metrics in determining the value of a forecast.
-We evaluated the wind-speed and wind-power forecasts in two geological and climatic regions, as well as in onshore and offshore environments.
-We also identified and documented forecast-evaluation methodologies with an open-source code base, WE-Validate.
+We evaluated the wind speed and wind power forecasts in two geological and climatic regions, as well as in onshore and offshore environments.
+We also identified and documented forecast evaluation methodologies with an open-source code base, WE-Validate.
 The significance of this benchmark exercise also lies in data sharing as well as knowledge sharing among collaborators.
-Through this exercise and WE-Validate, we are aiming to improve the value of wind-energy forecasts to the wind-energy industry.
+Through this exercise and WE-Validate, we aim to improve the value of wind energy forecasts to the wind energy industry.